symfony/symfony-docs/forms.rst

     ``isPublished()`` or ``hasReminder()``) instead of a getter (e.g.
     ``getPublished()`` or ``getReminder()``).

-As short as this rendering is, it's not very flexible.
-Usually, you'll need more control about how the entire form or some of its fields look.
+As short as this rendering is, it is not very flexible.
+Usually, you will need more control about how the entire form or some of its fields look.
 For example, thanks to the :doc:`Bootstrap 5 integration with Symfony forms </form/bootstrap5>` you can set this option to generate forms compatible with the Bootstrap 5 CSS framework: